pmunts/muntsos/README.md

 [Application Note
 \#7](https://repo.munts.com/muntsos/doc/AppNote7-Flash-LED-Ada-Alire.pdf)
 for a complete example using the **`alr`** command line tool.

+The **`muntsos_raspberrypi1`** crate functions in an identical manner for 32-bit ARMv6 Raspberry Pi 1 target computers.

 Please note that the other **MuntsOS** library crates in Alire (*e.g.*
 **muntsos_beaglebone**) are unusable due to breaking changes in